cverish/go-jwt-rest-api/README.md

 I wouldn't use this method of authentication for anything super important.
 I developed this API as boilerplate to use in another, larger application, which is intended for use by trusted individuals only.
 To mitigate some of this risk, the cookies are set as `HTTPOnly` and `Secure` (when not in local development) and the `Domain` attribute is set via environment variable (in local dev, `localhost`).
 Additionally, authorization is checked at the time of token refresh, which gives revoked users a limited amount of time on the platform before they are booted.
-All admin routes require validation of the user's role each time they are called;
+All admin routes require validation of the user's role in the database each time they are called;
 the small performance hit is worth the additional security in my opinion.